officialyenum/battlestar21-api/README.md

 ### Limitations
 -   Authentication is not implemented
--   Testing is not implemented
+-   Rewards not Implemented

 ### Next Steps
 -   Authentication will be implemented so players can have 1-5 characters dey can battle with
--   Probably Earn Points for every battle won (the battle star token)
+-   Probably Earn Points for every battle won (The battle star token)
 -   Make it Multiplayer & Enable Different Kinds of Battle simulations asides 1v1
 -   Upgrade Character Power up with points
 -   Player Battle History